GitHub23211/Simple-Chatroom/README.md

 * Updated Authorization process to use JWTs instead of the userID.
     * Created a secret phrase in the .env to store the validation token for JWT encryption/decryption.
 * Modified getMessages function in .../controllers/messagse.js to also return information about the current conversation room.
+* Modified Message schema to hold a "reaction" object that stores a String for the emoji and an Int to store the number of times that emoji has been selected.